Mission:

 History:

 The Coalition was created in 2023 by leaders from RISE Wisconsin and Journey Mental Health Center.
-The first meeting of the coalition is planned for early 2024.

 The Covid 19 pandemic has highlighted the persistent health disparities experienced by BIPOC (Black, Indigenous, and People of Color) individuals across the Country and in our communities.